 The role of regulations in accelerating change

-Perhaps surprisingly, the biggest catalyst of digital transformation in KYC compliance in 2020 has been financial regulators around the world.
+Perhaps surprisingly, the biggest catalyst of digital transformation in KYC compliance since the beginning of the COVID-19 pandemic has been financial regulators around the world.
 In fact, regulators have started to replace diffidence with encouragement regarding technology adoption and digital transformation for AML/KYC processes.
 This shift, which had already started, was massively accelerated by the coronavirus pandemic.

 For instance, during the inaugural AML/CFT RegTech Forum in November 2019, the Hong Kong Monetary Authority encouraged Hong Kong’s banks to “consider, test and implement” RegTech solutions to drive innovation and stronger compliance across the sector.

-Moreover, a report on “COVID-19-related Money Laundering and Terrorist Financing Risks and Policy Responses” published by the Financial Action Task Force (FATF) in May 2020 highlighted that a number of national regulators have begun to encourage “the use of responsible digital identity and other responsible innovative solutions for identifying customers at onboarding and while conducting transactions”.
+Similarly, a paper on “COVID-19-related Money Laundering and Terrorist Financing Risks and Policy Responses” published by the Financial Action Task Force (FATF) in May 2020 highlighted that a number of national regulators have begun to encourage “the use of responsible digital identity and other responsible innovative solutions for identifying customers at onboarding and while conducting transactions”.

 This follows the FATF’s own Digital ID Guidance – released in March 2020 – which states that “non-face-to-face onboarding and transactions conducted using trustworthy digital ID are not necessarily high-risk and can be standard or even lower-risk”.

 Despite the encouraging signals, a number of challenges to fully digitising the KYC compliance function remain, including: